instagibbs/bolts/XX-eltoo-peer-protocol.md

 When `option_eltoo` is negotiated, this message contains information about a node and indicates its desire to set up a new eltoo channel.
-This is the first step toward creating the funding transaction and both versions of the commitment transaction.
+This is the first step toward creating the funding transaction and the initial update transaction.

 1. type: 32768 (`open_channel_eltoo`)